Brightify/Reactant/docs/parts/activityindicator.md

 				 }).disposed(by: activityIndicator.disposeBag)
 ```

 Notice the `activityIndicator.disposeBag`.
 It is not necessary to add `ActivityIndicator` subscriptions to a `DisposeBag` because they will be released automatically together with the instance of `ActivityIndicator` (so using `activityIndicator.disposeBag` in this case is equivalent to not using any at all).
-Nevertheless it is recommended to do so.
-It will help the code readability and also without `disposed(by:)` Xcode produces a warning.
+However it is recommended to do so as it will help improve code readability and also without `disposed(by:)` Xcode produces a warning.

-`loading` is a `bool` value that tells if `ActivityIndicator` currently tracks at least one active `Observable` (once `Observable` finishes its work, it is disposed and not considered active). `associatedValue` is `T?` associated with the first active `Observable` (the order of multiple `Observable` is determined by the order they were registered to `ActivityIndicator`).
+`loading` is a `bool` value that tells you if `ActivityIndicator` currently tracks at least one active `Observable` (once `Observable` finishes its work, it is disposed and not considered active). `associatedValue` is `T?` associated with the first active `Observable` (the order of multiple `Observable` sequences is determined by the order they were registered to `ActivityIndicator`).
 If `loading` is `false`, then `associatedValue` is set to `nil`.

 `onNext` is called only when there is a change either in `loading` or `associatedValue`.